starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "They wanted you to see something?"

-"Maybe I should give up figuring out what they want, but I did see something?"
+"Maybe I should give up figuring out what they want, but I did see something."

 "What?"